 Storm Water Management

-The City of Northfield takes an active role in managing stormwater run-off in flood prevention, erosion control, and to reduce pollution of our local waterways.
-This site provide information about our ongoing and future efforts such as our Comprehensive Surface Water Management Plan.
+The City of Northfield takes an active role in managing stormwater run-off to prevent flooding, control erosion, and reduce pollution of our local waterways.
+This information lays out our ongoing and future efforts such as our Comprehensive Surface Water Management Plan.

 You are generally responsible for grading issues around your home: ensuring that stormwater does not pond around your foundation and not creating drainage problems for neighbors.
 The city encourages the reduction in run-off and pollution from your home and also provides incentive programs (PDF) toward the purchase of rain barrels and building rain gardens.